nilspettersson/lwjgl_3D_framework/README.md

 #### Post Processing
 * You can create a post processing shader that add effects to the image.
 #### Ray marcher
-* You can add [distance functions](https://iquilezles.org/www/articles/distfunctions/distfunctions.htm) to a scene function and then use ray marcher to find closest objects.
+* You can add [distance functions](https://iquilezles.org/www/articles/distfunctions/distfunctions.htm) to an sdf function and then use ray marcher to find closest objects.
+It can calculate diffuse, shadows and ambient occlusion.

 ## Setup for eclipse